Dock A Tot Review

 Breastfeeding?
 The items mentioned above still work great!
 I too often see people claim that you can’t breastfeed successfully without bed sharing.
 But you definitely can.
 I nursed my daughter for 18 months and we never co-slept.
 A bassinet can fit very close to the bed allowing you to easily pick baby up to nurse and then return them to their sleep space.
 The Halo bassinet is very popular.
 I would get one if I wasn’t so cost conscious.
 The pack n play with a bassinet level is great because you can use it long term, so versatile!

-Great safe sleep alternatives:
+Great safe sleep alternatives to the DockATot:

 - Halo Bassinet

 - Pack n Play with bassinet level (also referred to as a playard)